tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

-Or you could send some JSON in the body with this code:
+Or you could send some JSON in the body of the request:

 <div class="highlight">